walterhiggins/ScriptCraft/docs/API-Reference.md

 ### scsave() function

 The scsave() function saves an in-memory javascript object to a specified file.
-Under the hood, scsave() uses JSON (specifically json2.js) to save the object.
+Under the hood, scsave() uses JSON to save the object.
 There will usually be no need to call this function directly - If you want to have a javascript object automatically loaded at startup and saved on shutdown then use the `persist()` module.
 The `persist()` module uses scsave and scload under the hood.
 Any in-memory object saved using the `scsave()` function can later be restored using the `scload()` function.

 #### Parameters